yKicchan/routopia/README.md

 - Autocomplete helps you find and filter paths during usage.
 - Detailed inference is obtained through template literal types.

-routopia focuses on declaratively and simply obtaining type-safe URLs.
+routopia focuses on declaratively and simply getting type-safe URLs.

 If you need more advanced features like automatic generation or regular expressions, other libraries might be better.

+Conversely, routopia might be a good match for the following cases:

+- When you want to simply use features like Next.js Route Handlers
+- When managing simple internal links or using typedRoutes in Next.js
+- When you need to handle links to external sites or third-party API endpoints without an available SDK
-Conversely, if you need simple URL definitions, such as for Next.js API paths, SPA routing, or if you are not using ecosystems like OpenAPI generators for some reason, routopia might be a good match.
+- When you're not using ecosystems like OpenAPI generators for some reason
+- When you need a simple URL builder

 ## 📖 API Reference